hzzhanglijiev/Hayden-J-Ce/README.md

 Discord bot that tracks and displays [Xûr's](https://www.destinypedia.com/X%C3%BBr,_Agent_of_the_Nine) (Destiny 2) weekly rotating inventory using the [Bungie.NET API](https://bungie-net.github.io/).

 ## Commands
-Currently, Xûr Bot only supports one command:
+Currently, Xûr Bot supports two commands:
 * ### !inv
     * ### Xur is available
       When a user sends the message **!inv** in the discord server Xûr Bot will respond to the user with an embedded message containing the current week's inventory with links to their corresponding to their appropriate [Destiny Tracker](https://destinytracker.com) page as well as his location: